CarterMoody/LiveInteractiveBirdFeeder/README.md

 # ConnectBot:
 ConnectBot is used to SSH into the RPi and start the program FeedOnce.py which will send one signal outside to dispense food.
 There is a guide online which covers how to set this up.
+The android device running tasked must be on the same network (and probably band: 2.4;5.1) as the RPi.
 1. Install the free SSH client ConnectBot.
 2. Key-based authentication with ConnectBot is required.
 A good tutorial: http://michaelchelen.net/0f3e/android-connectbot-ssh-key-auth-howto/
 3. When you have set up the connection, long-press the connection in ConnectBot’s host list and select Edit host.
 Change the name to some nickname, e.g., myconnection.